 One of the main differences between CLIMB and Rizer is the steering ability.
 Your front fork will be fixed on Wahoo CLIMB, but Rizer will allow you to steer.

-Rizer will allow you the same movement as you get with Elite Sterzo Smart Steerer.
+Rizer will allow you the same movement as you get with the Elite Sterzo Smart Steerer.
 This feature contributes to a more realistic riding experience.
-For example, if you turn left, your Zwift avatar will turn left too.
+For example, if you turn left, your Zwift avatar will also turn left.

 There are some limitations, though.
 You can’t steer into other riders, ride behind the centerline, or off the road.
 You have to stay in your line.